PauliusTamosaitis/Warbandom/README.md

-no input needed. just need to start program and will start.
-Program play War game agains two players.
-Who has highest card that one wins the round. first card deck shuffle, card deck split, player one, two, choose the card from the deck, play, who has highest card wins round.
-And takes the cards.
-End off the game when deck is empty, winner is the one who have most of the cards.
+1) Need to start program and will start by asking do we whant to play(yes/no ?).
+2) After each round program will ask again do you want to play a round?.
+3) Game will continue while there is a card in a deck.
+4) When cards a draw and one off two players are a winner( Who has highest card), he gets one point from round.
+5) If its a tie, no one gets a point.
+6) Players do not collect cards.
+7) Played cards do not play again.
+8) Program shuffle the cards. players get the card randomly from the deck.